C++ set count

 Return value

-It returns 1 if the element with value val is present in the set container otherwise, returns 0.
+It returns 1 if the element containing the value val exists within the set container; otherwise, it returns 0.

 Complexity